grannycart/bibliography/Humanity.md

 % Page 133: Indians eating dogs.
 % Page 136: 8 million buffalo were slaughtered by white people in a three year period up to 1874.
 % Page 137-139: While it was true that Indians made use of every part of the buffalo, it is not true that they used all the buffalo they killed, nor had any particular notions of conservation of the land.
 They would cut down trees to get at nuts more easily, and start giant prairie fires that would burn through the night.
 Some species of trees were eliminated by the burning of plains Indians in the 1000 years before the white people arrived.
 Waste of resources was encouraged by the abundance and by their migratory nature -- you don't care about a particular tree if you won't be back that way for a few years.
+% Page 162-167: scalping goes back to prehistoric times.
+Ghengis Kahn used to collect human hair from his enemies because it made better rope for catapults.
+A number of people survived scalping -- graphic descriptions here.

 @article{doi:10.1177/09596836211060497,